delightio/nowbox.web/CORE_DUMP.md

 - Videos: *Our app plays videos, this is the resource that represents one.*

-- Test comprehensiveness
-- Primary candidates for refactoring
-- Secondary candidates for refactoring
-- Tooling past, present, and maintenance
-I find
+### Test Comprehensiveness ###

-  them easier verification of feature completeness than trying to do the same thing using only RSpec and Rack Test.
-I believe Thomas finds them a little too abstract and in the future something like [Steak](https://github.com/cavalle/steak) might be preferred.
+Our testing is pretty decent but not ideal.
+We have a number of tests which only test the "happy path", most notably `spec/models/mention_processor_spec.rb`.
+We also have a bit of a schism happening right now, I was beginning a transition from doing controller tests integration style in RSpec to doing them Acceptance style in Spinach.
+I'd done tests for Youtube Syncing, Authentication and Authorization, and the Users API.
+The Users API is double covered between RSpec and Spinach.
+I think Spinach completely decouples our controller tests from our implementation details and does more to prevent [poor acceptance testing][blog2].I find them easier verification of feature completeness than trying to do the same thing using only RSpec and Rack Test.
+I believe Thomas finds them a little too abstract and in the future something like [Steak][] might be preferred.
 Although Capybara really sucks for API-driven work.

+### Some Targets for Refactoring ###

+- `Channel::FacebookStream` and `Channel::TwitterStream`
+When I wrote these two classes, I was in a hurry.
+The feature they implement has been promised as just around the corner for weeks and I was anxious to get it out.
+I was also uncertain whether I was writing the code so similarly because I was writing them in parallel or if it was because there's no difference between the two other than the type of account that owns them.
+At this point I'm pretty certain they ought to be merged into one `Channel::SocialStream` or something.

+- `Event`, `Share`, and hooks
+I spent a good amount of time thinking ahead for this one.
+When the time came to implement YouTube account login, which at the time of writing is the most complete of our external account integrations, I didn't want to hack something up the way I hacked apart Twitter and Facebook accounts.
+The hook system is a way to delegate secondary actions from User actions to any accounts associated with that user.
+It makes use of the Identity model.
+Basically, a hook on an action is called and the identity walks through associated accounts and calls a method if it's implemented on that account.
+This allows users signed in with youtube to push video and channel actions without requiring any knowledge, or even presence/absence knowledge, of our Youtube interface.
+I would like to see this system used to do as much of the live interaction between accounts and users.
+I think sharing is probably a touch too complicated for the hook service, but certainly a "frictionless" Facebook or Twitter sharing could be enabled through this interface.

+- `TwitterAPI/FacebookAPI#video_mentions_in_feed`
+This method just looks ugly as sin.
+It looks like the kind of nonsense I was writing in my first Java class...I just can't figure out an idiomatic Ruby way to do algorithmic stuff like this.
+If you find something that looks good, I'd love to see the solution.

+### Tooling Past, Tooling Present, and Maintaining Tools ###

 ---